TimZ99/phpservermon-language-editor/SECURITY.md

 ## Supported Versions

 At this point the project works without versioning.
-Always use the latest version of the main branch.
+Always use the latest version of the master branch.

 ## Reporting a Vulnerability